LOUISBOURG CHOIR, professional and unique

-Although the Louisbourg Choir has distinguished itself as specializing in early music with period instrument accompaniment, it will embrace other musical periods on occasion.
+Although the Louisbourg Choir has distinguished itself as specializing in early music with period instrument accompaniment, it embraces other musical periods on occasion.
 The interpretation of pieces by contemporary composers is also of great importance to the choir.
-In recent years, they performed pieces by Richard Gibson and commissioned works from emerging composers like Matthew C. Lane and James Fogarty.
+In recent years, it performs pieces by Richard Gibson and commissioned works from emerging composers like Matthew C. Lane and James Fogarty.

-Intent on improving their performance and diversifying their repertoire, members of the choir have worked with renowned conductors such as the late Christopher Jackson, Alexander Weimann, Denis Gautheyrie, and more recently, Andrew McAnerney.
+Intent on diversifying their repertoire, members of the choir have worked with renowned conductors such as the late Christopher Jackson, Alexander Weimann, Denis Gautheyrie, and more recently, Andrew McAnerney.

 In autumn 2018, the choir launches its first CD dedicated to love songs from Acadie and French composer Jacotin Le Bel (v.1495-v.1556), under the ATMA classique label.